The Quasi-hyperbolicity Constant of a Metric Space: Introduction

 Banach spaces are a particularly important class of metric spaces and their geometric properties have been extensively studied, \cite{Johnson-Lindenstrauss}.
-For a Banach space $B$ with the metric determined by its norm, we write $C(B)$ for its quasi-hyperbolicity constant.
-We observe that $C(B) \geq J(B)$ where $J(B)$ is the {\it James constant} of $B$, see \eqref{eq:James}.
+For a Banach space $B$ with the metric determined by its norm, we write $C(B)$ for its quadrilateral constant, which coincides with its quasi-hyperbolicity constant since Banach spaces are scalable.
+We observe that $C(B) \geq J(B)$ where $J(B)$ is the {\it James constant} of $B$, see ~\eqref{eq:James}.
 Strong results for the James constant of a Banach space due to Gao and Lau, \cite{Gao-Lau}, and to Komuro, Saito and Tanaka, \cite{Komuro-Saito}, lead to the following conclusion about $C(B)$.

-\begin{thmm}[Theorem \ref{thm:banachestimate}] If $B$ is a Banach space with $\dim B > 1$ then $C(B) \ge\sqrt{2}$.
+\begin{thmm}{\rm (Theorem~\ref{thm:banachestimate}) } If $B$ is a Banach space with $\dim B > 1$ then $C(B) \ge\sqrt{2}$.
 If $\dim B \geq 3$ and $C(B) = \sqrt{2}$ then $B$ is a Hilbert space. \end{thmm}

-Enflo \cite{Enflo1969} introduced the notion of the {\it roundness} of a metric space, Definition \ref{def:round}, which is a real number greater than or equal to one.
+Enflo \cite{Enflo1969} introduced the notion of the {\it roundness} of a metric space, Definition~\ref{def:round}, which is a real number greater than or equal to one.
 We show:

-\begin{thmm}[Theorem \ref{thm:round}] If $B$ is a Banach space with roundness $r(B)$ then $C(B) \leq 2^{1/r(B)}$. \end{thmm}
+\begin{thmm}{\rm (Theorem~\ref{thm:round})} If $B$ is a Banach space with roundness $r(B)$ then $C(B) \leq 2^{1/r(B)}$. \end{thmm}

-This estimate allows us to calculate the quasi-hyperbolicity constant of a non-trivial $L_p$-space.
+This estimate allows us to calculate the quadrilateral constant of a non-trivial $L_p$-space.